MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (December 16, 2024)

 - [ZoomIt v9.0](~/downloads/zoomit.md)
-This update to ZoomIt, a screen magnification and annotation tool, adds LiveDraw to Live Zoom, enables ZoomIt drawing and annotation on top of live windows and the desktop.
+This update to ZoomIt, a screen magnification and annotation tool, adds LiveDraw to LiveZoom, enables ZoomIt drawing and annotation on top of live windows and the desktop.

 ### What's New (November 13, 2024)